jcawley5/architecture-center/community/intro.md

 ## Requirements and Setup

-Refer to the [Contribution Guidelines](Guidelines/contribution.md) for the requirments & setup.
+Refer to the [Contribution Guidelines](Guidelines/contribution.md) for the requirements & setup.

 ## Support, Feedback, Contributing